BookingBug/dev.bookingbug.com/docs/rest-api/index.md

 For a full list of end points and methods see the [API Reference](http://apidocs.bookingbug.com/)

-> The company_id variable is the number you'll see at the top right of the screen when you log into your BookingBug account.
-E.g: ukw12359.
+> The company_id and API URL can be obtained from the API Settings under BookingBug Advanced Settings (Click the settings Cog in the top right corner, and Advance Settings in the left side column) e.g 12345